What are Car Seat Laws in Georgia?

 - Using a car seat properly can reduce the risk of death for a toddler between the ages of 1 and 4 by 54 percent.

 Sadly, it’s estimated that more than 618,000 children ride in a motor vehicle without an appropriate safety seat every year.
 Roughly 40 percent of those kids are believed to be unrestrained, as well.

 What Can I Do If My Child is Injured in a Car Accident?
 Call our Atlanta Car Accident Law Firm for Help Today

 Car seats significantly reduce the risk of a child’s injury and death.
 However, kids can still get hurt if your vehicle is involved in an accident.
 Plus, you shouldn’t have to pay for a new car seat out of your own pocket if someone else caused the crash.
 Fortunately, compensation might be available to you.

-Hasner Law can help you learn about your legal options.
+Hasner Law PC can help you learn about your legal options.
 To get started, all you have to do is give our Atlanta personal injury lawyers a call today to arrange a free consultation.